matiasconsiglio/project-4/README.md

 19. Reference env.py in settings.py
 20. In settings.py change SECRET_KEY to "SECRET_KEY = os.environ.get('SECRET_KEY')"
 21. In settings.py add new section "DATABASES = {'default': dj_database_url.parse(os.environ.get('DATABASE_URL'))}"
-22. run "python3 manage.py migrate" Now database is connected to heroku.
+22. run "python3 manage.py migrate" Now the database is connected to heroku.
 23. For cloudinary set up Cloudinary Visit the Cloudinary website.
 24. Click on the Sign Up For Free button
 25. Provide your name, email address and choose a password